Question: Which of the following book formats has the highest year over year growth in the last three years?

 There are other options out there for audiobook publication, but none as huge as ACX.
 It’s worth mentioning the other options here to make sure we cover all options for audiobook publication, but it's also worth noting that you’re going to have to choose a non-exclusive publication deal with ACX to go on any of these platforms.
 This means you will receive significantly lower ACX royalties.

-The 3 big players are:
+Some of the big players are:

 Overdrive distributes to libraries, which could be a good opportunity to get your audiobook distributed even more widely.
 However, Overdrive is very selective in choosing which authors to accept, and typically you’re going to need at least a dozen or more audiobooks recorded to even get your foot in the door.